Who is the target audience for this course?

 We use a medical case study example and use biomedical databases like Medline and Embase during the course.
 However, the material we cover during the course can be adapted to most subject areas.

-Do you provide demonstrations or exercises for systematic review support software, like Coevidence or Distillr?
+Do you provide demonstrations or exercises for systematic review support software like Covidence or DistillerSR?

 We do not provide a demonstration or exercises using these software programs because it would go beyond the scope of the learning objectives for this course.